-Pray for good health of President Buhari, APC enjoins Nigerians - Nigeria Today
+Pray For Good Health Of President Buhari, APC Enjoins Nigerians - Nigeria Today

 Adesanya also commended the APC for organising a national workshop on external communication for all publicity secretaries of the party in conjunction with the International Republican Institute in Washington DC.

-The post Pray for good health of President Buhari, APC enjoins Nigerians appeared first on Vanguard News.
+The post Pray For Good Health Of President Buhari, APC Enjoins Nigerians appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share